alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/smart-panel.rst

 -----------------

 1. Refer to :ref:`Building OHOS image for Avenger96 <SupportedBoardAvenger96>` to learn how to set up a build environment, build and flash a base OpenHarmony Linux image.
-2. Build demo image by invoking following bitbake command
+2. Build blueprint image by invoking following bitbake command

 .. code-block:: console

-   $ MACHINE=stm32mp1-av96 DISTRO=openharmony-linux-demo-dashboard bitbake demo-dashboard-gateway-image
+   $ MACHINE=stm32mp1-av96 DISTRO=openharmony-linux-blueprint-dashboard bitbake blueprint-dashboard-gateway-image

 IOT Endpoints
 -------------
 1. Connect Sensors Mezzanine adapter to each Nitrogen board.
-Connect I/O devices according to SmartHome Demo app `README <https://git.ostc-eu.org/OSTC/OHOS/components/smart_home_demo_zephyr/-/blob/develop/README.md#connections>`_
+Connect I/O devices according to SmartHome Blueprint app `README <https://git.ostc-eu.org/OSTC/OHOS/components/smart_home_demo_zephyr/-/blob/develop/README.md#connections>`_
 2. Refer to :ref:`Working with the board <SupportedBoardNitrogen>` to learn how to set up a build environment, build and flash a sample Zephyr application.
 3. Connect target board to the PC using USB connector.
-4. Build and flash demo image by invoking one of the following bitbake commands (for each IOT endpoint type respectively)
+4. Build and flash blueprint image by invoking one of the following bitbake commands (for each IOT endpoint type respectively)

 .. note:: In order to connect multiple and flash selected boards, please refer to
           `meta-zephyr README <http://git.yoctoproject.org/cgit/cgit.cgi/meta-zephyr/plain/README.txt>`_